 As well as being linked with depression, lack of sleep can also result in anxiety and a whole host of other psychiatric disorders.
 Insomnia is the main cause of depression, with a 2007 study revealing that people who suffer from insomnia are five times as likely to develop depression as those with normal sleep patterns.

-As well as aging your skin prematurely, not getting enough sleep can significantly lower your interest in sex.
+As well as ageing your skin prematurely, not getting enough sleep can significantly lower your interest in sex.
 A 2002 study in the Journal of Clinical Endocrinology & Metabolism shows that insomnia leads to heavily reduced testosterone in men.

 This can result in weight gain, muscle loss and a significant reduction in alertness and energy levels, as well as a major sex drive decline.
 Both men and women have significantly reduced libidos when they fail to get enough sleep.